lorypota/DIC-ReinforcementLearning/README.md

 ## 📝 Notes

-- Agents print a convergence message when criteria are met.
+- All experiment scripts assume default hyperparameters as in the report; edit the top of each script to tweak.
-- Final evaluation via `evaluate_agent()` reports reward, steps, and failed moves.
+- Scripts use `matplotlib` to display figures; close each plot window to proceed.
-- To save or visualize plots, enable `show_images=True` or modify `evaluate_agent()`.
+- Convergence messages and final metrics still appear in the console via `evaluate_agent()`.
-- Feel free to tweak hyperparameters or add new experiments.
+- Feel free to integrate new experiments by following the pattern in `experiments/helper.py`.